Jul 2021 (Updated Sep 2021)

 - If they compute the actual percentage of STEM degrees earned by women and plot it against BIGI, they get this graph, along with a non-significant regression coefficient.

-In 2020, Breda and colleagues joined the party.
-They published a paper, part of this uses the same propensities as Stoet and Geary use.
+In 2020, Breda and colleagues published a paper, part of this uses the same propensities as Stoet and Geary use.
 They argue this is worthwhile both because the original result is well-known and because it’s nice to be invariant to imbalances in the overall number of degrees.

-Their first observation that the propensities aren’t just correlated with GGGI, but with all sorts of other stuff as well:
+Their first observation that the propensities aren’t just correlated with GGGI.
+They are also correlated with:

 - GDP per capita.